 The make-up for the Red Skull is fairly impressive too, especially the Hugo Weaving mask he wears, which has semi-obvious neck flaps and red areas around the eyes which make it more realistic.

 Never mind that, what about the fact that 90% of the film is in-camera effects?

 What an Idiot: S.H.I.E.L.D. surprisingly.
 Trying to ease Captain America into the present day with a fake 1940's hospital room and baseball game on the radio can be excused.
 The fact that they didn't take the time to make sure the game was from after Steve crashed cannot.

 WTF Casting Agency: Apparently Will Smith was one of the top choices to play Steve, at one point.

-Quite a few people even had this reaction after Evans was cast in the title role after his stint as a certain other Marvel Comics character, but he's since been able to quell those fears.
+Quite a few people even had this reaction after Evans was cast in the title role after his stint as a certain other Marvel Comics character, but now it feels like he was born to play the Sentinel of Liberty.